techarm/rust-complete-guide/README.md

     - have to be installed into our project with `cargo add <name>`
     - create listing at: **crates.io**
     - doc also at: **docs.rs**
-- use external modules use the 'crate' keyword
+- use external modules use the `crate` keyword
-- use internal modules use the 'mod' keyword
+- use internal modules use the `mod` keyword